hdShang/arxiv-daily/docs/cs-CV/2025-05-30/papers/250524481v1-acm-unet-adaptive-integration-of-cnns-and-mamba-for-efficient-medica.md

 ---
 layout: default
-title: ACM-UNet: Adaptive Integration of CNNs and Mamba for Efficient Medical Image Segmentation
+title: "ACM-UNet: Adaptive Integration of CNNs and Mamba for Efficient Medical Image Segmentation"
 ---

 # ACM-UNet: Adaptive Integration of CNNs and Mamba for Efficient Medical Image Segmentation